Bay of Kotor: Insider’s guide to the Gem of Montenegro

 Bay of Kotor, (Boka Kotorska or Kotor Bay) is one of of the most picturesque bays in the Mediterranean region.
 It is surrounded by imposing mountains and rugged cliffs, creating an epic view.

 This stunning natural inlet is located in southwestern Montenegro, along the Adriatic Sea, near the border with Croatia.
-Kotor bay stretches from Herceg Novi to Kotor, with many small cute towns and villages along the way.
+Bay of Kotor stretches from Herceg Novi to Kotor, with many small cute towns and villages along the way.

 Bay of Kotor map